brunoreis/one-stack/README.md

 onestack_server_1    npm run start-dev               Up      0.0.0.0:4000->4000/tcp
 ```

-As you can see, you can acess the client on port 3000 and the backend on port 4000.
+As you can see, you can acess the client on port 3000 and the server on port 4000.

 ### Environment setup